 - With Ultra they have a platform that is scalable and flexible, allowing Scientific American to meet new challenges as the market evolves and new opportunities arise.

-- With an open-source platform Scientific American can utilize internal resources or look to the Ultra community to lead new development efforts.
+- With an API-based commerce platform, Scientific American can utilize internal resources or look to the Ultra community to lead new development efforts.

 - Ultra provides Scientific American subscribers with real time access to paywall content in multiple formats such as browser-based content, web exclusives, PDF, and Tablet for iPad.